jllopiz90/pixel_validator/README.md

 ## Description

-This a validator of javascript tracking pixels like the facebook pixels, but can use to validate any js script.
+This is a validator of javascript tracking pixels like the facebook pixels, but can use to validate any js script.